 Sometimes owners will see a spike on the energy app that will cause them concern.
 The thing to recognize is that graph shows energy consumed graphed against distance.
 So, if the car consumes a moderate amount of energy, but the distance is very small, the energy usage will show as a spike.
 Often you will see a spike like this when you are first driving and the heat or AC are going full blast (high usage) but you have not gone very far (short distance).
 If your car is in the shop, they can also accidentally create a similar spike as they are working on the car (they have the doors open, etc so the car is using power, but only move the car a sort distance).
 If you are concerned about joy-riding, the easiest thing you can do is decidedly low-tech and have them note the odometer reading on the work order and make sure you set valet mode.

 Where do I need to hold the steering wheel to avoid the AutoPilot warnings?

 It does not matter where you hold the steering wheel, the car actually detects the torque on the steering wheel that naturally occurs when you are holding the wheel.
 If you are getting a “hold the wheel” warning, give the steering a little jiggle.

 When Does the Tesla App Activate?

 How do I get software updates?

 Sit back and do nothing. :).
 SW updates are automatically pushed out to cars as long as they are internet connected (either cellular or wifi).
 The order that Tesla pushes out an update seems to be somewhat of mystery, but, rest assured, eventually you’ll it.
-In theory, cars that are wi-fi connected will get updates limited to cellular connections.
+In theory, cars that are wi-fi connected will get updates before those limited to cellular connections.
 Once your car has downloaded the software update, you will get a notification in the car and on your smartphone (if you have it configured) and you will have the option to start the upgrade immediately or delay it until that night.